CallumHoughton18/Local-Crimes-Map/README.md

 ## Docker

 There is a docker-compose file to launch the two required services for the app (the Django web app, and the postgres database).
 You'll need to create a .env file within the `/src` directory with the required environment variables for the docker-compose file.

+The docker-compose.yaml is specific to its deployment environment, for instance being available in an external network used by a reverse proxy.

+Once deployed, you can run the migrations using:
+`docker-compose run localcrimesmap_webapp python manage.py migrate`